rzy0901/rzy0901.github.io/themes/even/archetypes/default.md

 title: "{{ replace .TranslationBaseName "-" " " | title }}"
 date: {{ .Date }}
 lastmod: {{ .Date }}
-draft: true
+draft: false
 keywords: []
 description: ""
 tags: []
 categories: []
-author: ""
+author: "Ren Zhenyu"

 # You can also close(false) or open(true) something for this content.
 # P.S. comment can only be closed
-comment: false
+comment: true
-toc: false
+toc: true
-autoCollapseToc: false
+autoCollapseToc: true
-postMetaInFooter: false
+postMetaInFooter: true
 hiddenFromHomePage: false
 # You can also define another contentCopyright. e.g. contentCopyright: "This is another copyright."
-contentCopyright: false
+contentCopyright: MIT
 reward: false
-mathjax: false
+mathjax: true
-mathjaxEnableSingleDollar: false
+mathjaxEnableSingleDollar: true
-mathjaxEnableAutoNumber: false
+mathjaxEnableAutoNumber: true

 # You unlisted posts you might want not want the header or footer to show
 hideHeaderAndFooter: false